aardappel/lobster/docs/source/getting_started.md

 On https://github.com/aardappel/lobster/releases, for the last release that has a `lobster_<date>_windows.zip` also get `Source code (zip)` (this has all the data files and examples).
-Unpack both, and place the exe you find in the first inside the top `lobster` dir you find in the second.
+Unpack both, and place the exe you find in the first inside the top `bin` dir you find in the second.

 ### Running it

-You now have a `lobster\lobster.exe`.
-You can run this with any Lobster file as argument to run it, for example `lobster\lobster.exe lobster\samples\pythtree.lobster` should work.
+You now have a `bin\lobster.exe`.
+You can run this with any Lobster file as argument to run it, for example `bin\lobster.exe samples\pythtree.lobster` should work.

 For more advanced usage, including how to run it from an editor,